 Why Server architecture?

-The world figured out a long time ago that the server structure will be always superior to anything else (apart from niche, edge case scenarios).
-You could continue your personal crusade of introducing ad-hoc connectivity to every new device, but I want to argue my case against it.
-The sooner you jump to server organised structure, the easier your life becomes.
+The world figured out a long time ago that the server structure will be always superior to anything else (apart from the niche, edge-case scenarios).
+You can disagree, and provide me with a list of options where ad-hoc would do the same thing cheaper, but the sooner you jump to server organised structure, the more you will benefit in the long run.

 WOL – wake on LAN example

 Waking up a desktop PC using a mobile device.

 In your typical ad-hoc configuration – a phone would send the magic packet with correct details to the IP of the device you want to wake *(I’m using WOL app).
 If you want to have feedback once the device is online, the target device has to be configured to notify the phone issuing the WOL request.

 For each phone/user/computer, this process has to be configured separately on every device.

 In this approach, another device (server) is introduced.
 You may be thinking that it creates an unnecessary cost and complication for a relatively simple task (you are correct!).